Eddie Alcazar: Career

 The same work division appeared in Alcazar’s first released feature length Perfect, which premiered in 2018 at South by Southwest Film Festival and was produced by Steven Soderbergh.
 The plot of the film follows the story of a boy who is sent by his mother to a special clinic, where he will have to follow a rehabilitation program that will make him become a perfect human being.
 The movie received mostly negative reviews from critics, scoring 21% of appreciation on Rotten Tomatoes.
 Most critics who rated the movie negatively pointed out how Alcazar’s focused only on pure formalistic experimentation, lacking a clear and coherent theme for the plot.

-In 2017, Alcazar participated as a producer in the making of Flying Lotus’ first feature length, Kuso.
+In 2017, Alcazar participated as a producer in the making of Flying Lotus' first feature-length film, Kuso.
+That same year saw the release of the Thundercat album Drunk, for which Alcazar photographed the front cover image.

 Between 2020 and 2021, Alcazar worked on the short film The Vandal, starring Bill Duke as the main character.
 Featuring Darren Aronofsky as the main executive producer, the short premiered at Cannes.
 The plot of the short, set in mid-20th century, follows the story of Harold, a man who has to deal with his wife's death right after going through a lobotomy.
 To convey the effect of the man’s slow spiraling into mental insanity, Alcazar created a new stop-motion technique, which he called "Metascope", that blends animation and live action, making the characters appear more realistic as the camera gets closer to them.

-In September 2021, Alcazar and Soderbergh announced they are going to reteam for a new project, the thriller feature length Divinity.
-The film will include the use of Metascope, starring Bella Thorne and Moisés Arias among the main cast.
-The musical score will be composed by Cypress Hill' member DJ Muggs.
+In September 2021, Alcazar and Soderbergh announced they were going to reteam for a new project, the thriller feature length Divinity.
+The film was to include the use of Metascope, and starred Bella Thorne and Moisés Arias among the main cast.
+The musical score was composed by Cypress Hill' member DJ Muggs.

+On July 24, 2025, his pilot for an animated series, Bullet Time, debuted at the San Diego Comic Con.
+Eric Bauza, known for voicing Looney Tunes characters, starred as the titular character Bullet, and the animation was directed by Bob Jaques, storyboards by Kelly Armstrong, Jaques wife, and additional backgrounds by Bill Wray.